karma4u101/FoBo/README.md

 Toolkit:s and available versions
 --------------------------------

-Current snapshot module version: 0.7.2-SNAPSHOT
+Current module version: 0.7.2-SNAPSHOT

-Artifacts available for: Lift 2.4, 2.5-M1 and 2.5-M2
+Artifacts available for: Lift 2.4, 2.5-M1 to M3

 This module includes the following toolkits versions